Tsavo West National Park

 Game includes: leopard, cheetah, buffalo, rhino, elephant, giraffe, zebra, lion, plains game, crocodile, and plenty of additional small mammals, over 600 species of birds and insects.

-Buffalo Herd Tsavo West National Park
+Safari Accommodation in Tsavo West National Park